Before you begin!

 curl --request GET \

---url 'https://api.wetrocloud.com/v1/collection/' \
+--url https://api.wetrocloud.com/v1/collection/all/ \

 --header 'Authorization: Token <api-token>'